nkschaefer/sarge/README.md

 Some utility programs are provided for help with specific tasks.

-*sarge_parallel.sh will split up a set of input files into chunks that can be run in parallel (dividing where there are large gaps in a sequence, such as centromeres).
+*<code>utilities/sarge_parallel.sh</code> will split up a set of input files into chunks that can be run in parallel (dividing where there are large gaps in a sequence, such as centromeres).
 It will then run as much as possible in parallel and join output files together when finished.

-*view_trees.py can be used to look at individual trees (must select all trees (<code>zcat [output file]</code>) or a specific region (<code>bin/sarge_index [output file] chr3:5000000-10000000</code>) and pipe to <code>bin/trees2newick</code> and then to <code>utilities/view_trees.py</code>
+*<code>utilities/view_trees.py</code> can be used to look at individual trees (must select all trees (<code>zcat [output file]</code>) or a specific region (<code>bin/sarge_index [output file] chr3:5000000-10000000</code>) and pipe to <code>bin/trees2newick</code> and then to <code>utilities/view_trees.py</code>

-*run_relate.sh takes SARGE-format input files, converts to Relate format, runs Relate, and converts output to SARGE-format output files (requires Relate binaries, last tested with Relate v1.0.17)
+*<code>utilities/run_relate.sh</code> takes SARGE-format input files, converts to Relate format, runs Relate, and converts output to SARGE-format output files (requires Relate binaries, last tested with Relate v1.0.17)

-*run_tsinfer.sh takes SARGE-format input files, runs tsinfer and tsdate, and converts output to SARGE-format output files (requires tsinfer and tsdate to be installed in python in the current $PATH)
+*<code>utilities/run_tsinfer.sh</code> takes SARGE-format input files, runs tsinfer and tsdate, and converts output to SARGE-format output files (requires tsinfer and tsdate to be installed in python in the current $PATH)

-*run_rentplus.sh takes SARGE-format intput files, converts to Rent+ format, runs Rent+, and converts output to SARGE-format output files (requires RentPlus.jar file)
+*<code>utilities/run_rentplus.sh</code> takes SARGE-format intput files, converts to Rent+ format, runs Rent+, and converts output to SARGE-format output files (requires RentPlus.jar file)

 ## Testing programs